LemonWS/MSP-Benchmark/README.md

-# MSP-Benchmark
+# PFB-Benchmark
-Multi-system prediction benchmark
+Panel forecasting benchmark

+The synthetic dataset is provided in `.csv.gz` format, which is compressed using gzip.

 All Multi-system datasets are in Multi-system datasets folder, including synthetic data, COVID-19 data, exchange traded funds data, exchange rates data, and stock markets data.